Satyams-git/Shell-scripting-project-1/qualibytes_project6/qualibytes/README.md

 ---

 *Qualibytes IT Academy Pvt.
-Limited — Prayagraj, Uttar Pradesh, India*
+Limited*